endoflife-date/endoflife.date/products/iphone.md

 > The iPhone is a line of smartphones designed and marketed by Apple Inc. that use Apple's iOS mobile operating system.

 Most likely, new iPhone models will come out in September every year (with a few possible exceptions). iPhone support (supported devices gets the latest iOS updates) is quite long.
 Apple occasionally releases security updates for much older devices, such as [this security fix in iOS 12.5.6](https://support.apple.com/HT213428) which was pushed to iPhone 6 and iPhone 5S.

+On new iOS releases, the [previous iOS version is supported for a few months](https://www.zdnet.com/article/still-running-ios-14-on-your-iphone-apple-brings-support-to-an-end/) as a stop-gap to allow users time to update.

 Apple maintains a list of Supported iPhone models at <https://support.apple.com/guide/iphone/iphe3fa5df43>.